Kreiseljustus/asmpshopget/README.md

 The configuration file can be found in your Minecraft profile folder under 'configs/asmpshopget.json'. <br>
 ASMP ShopGet also provides a [Mod Menu](https://modrinth.com/mod/modmenu/) api implementation for editing the config while in-game! <br>

+## Features i might add

+ * AI summarize, basically send the last 30 messages to an AI api and get a summary

 ## Contributing

 1. Fork the project